9 Hypothesis Testing

 When performing hypothesis testing, we test a claim about \(\mu\) by collecting a

-the claim made.
-To illustrate this idea we return to the chocolate covered almonds
+with the claim made.
+To illustrate this idea we return to the chocolate-covered

 different than 3.6 grams on average.
 To test these competing claims,